datacenter/nexus9000/nexusdatabroker/serviceScripts/ubuntu/README.txt

    c) Change the permissions to 755 with this command "chmod 775 ndb"

 2. Edit the following lines in the ndb script.
-   a) JAVA_HOME  - Find the location of java and update the line
+   a) JAVA_HOME  - Find the location of java and update the line if NDB version is greater than 3.5
 	  for example:JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/jre

    b) NDB_PATH - Update the location of the NDB